 Marketing Plan – The first part of your Business Plan that you should write is your marketing plan.
 The SBDC’s Business Planning Guide outlines many of the steps necessary to produce a marketing plan, and is a good place to start.

 Market Research – In order for your business to be successful, there must be a need or desire for what you will be selling.
 You will need to see who else in your area (or worldwide if your business will be virtual) is already providing similar goods or services.
 They do not have to be exactly the same, but you will need to know about them if they are competing for the same dollar.
 Much of this research can now be done on the Internet.
-A good place to start is the business section of the Alexandria Library.
 There are business librarians who can help you to jump-start your research.
 The Library subscribes to business databases that can provide information that would otherwise be quite expensive for you to access.

 Target Market – It is very important that you identify the characteristics of your ideal customer.
 Male or female?
 How old?
 Where do they live or work?
 What is their income level?
 These questions will be important to answer so that you can market to your potential customers effectively.
 There is assistance in determining the demographics of your target market: